-- Identified Controls Control Activities Relevant to the Audit Over Management's Process for Making Accounting Estimates (Ref: par. .12i) - .A50 The auditor's judgment in identifying controls relevant to the audit in the control activities component and, therefore, the need to evaluate the design of those controls and determine whether they have been implemented, relates to management's process described in paragraph .12h(ii).
-The auditor may not identify controls relevant control activities in relation to all the elements aspects of paragraph .12h(ii). , depending on the complexity associated with the accounting estimate. - .A51 As part of obtaining an understanding of identifying the controls control activities relevant to the audit, the auditor may consider the following: - How management determines the appropriateness of the data used to develop the accounting estimates, including when management uses an external information source or data from outside the general and subsidiary ledgers. - The review and approval of accounting estimates, including the assumptions or data used in their development, by appropriate levels of management and, where appropriate, those charged with governance. - The segregation of duties between those responsible for making the accounting estimates and those committing the entity to the related transactions, including whether the assignment of responsibilities appropriately takes account of the nature of the entity and its products or services.
-For example, in the case of a large financial institution, relevant segregation of duties may consist of an independent function responsible for estimation and validation of fair value pricing of the entity's financial products staffed by individuals whose remuneration is not tied to such products. - The effectiveness of the design of the controls control activities.
+- .A50 Identified controls Control activities relevant to the audit over management's process for making accounting estimates (Ref: par. .12i).
+The auditor's judgment in identifying controls relevant to the audit in the control activities component and, therefore, the need to evaluate the design of those controls and determine whether they have been implemented, relates to management's process described in paragraph .12h(ii).
+The auditor may not identify controls relevant control activities in relation to all the elements aspects of paragraph .12h(ii). , depending on the complexity associated with the accounting estimate. - .A51 As part of obtaining an understanding of identifying controls, and evaluating their design and determining whether they have been implemented, fn 39 the control activities relevant to the audit, the auditor may consider the following:

+- How management determines the appropriateness of the data used to develop the accounting estimates, including when management uses an external information source or data from outside the general and subsidiary ledgers. - The review and approval of accounting estimates, including the assumptions or data used in their development, by appropriate levels of management and, where appropriate, those charged with governance. - The segregation of duties between those responsible for making the accounting estimates and those committing the entity to the related transactions, including whether the assignment of responsibilities appropriately takes account of the nature of the entity and its products or services.
+For example, in the case of a large financial institution, relevant segregation of duties may consist of an independent function responsible for estimation and validation of fair value pricing of the entity's financial products staffed by individuals whose remuneration is not tied to such products. - The effectiveness of the design of the controls-control activities.
 Generally, it may be more difficult for management to design controls that address subjectivity and estimation uncertainty in a manner that effectively prevents, or detects and corrects, material misstatements than it is to design controls that address complexity.
 Controls that address subjectivity and estimation uncertainty may need to include more manual elements, which may be less reliable than automated controls as they can be more easily bypassed, ignored, or overridden by management.
 The design effectiveness of controls addressing complexity may vary depending on the reason for and the nature of the complexity.
 For example, it may be easier to design more effective controls related to a method that is routinely used or over the integrity of data.